SilkRose/Pony/src/stories/sleeping-arrangements/03-the-fashionista-and-the-farmer.md

 "I may have noticed, and didn’t do anything about it," I say as a blush forms on my cheeks.

 Applejack blushes and says, "I noticed you all over me and did nothing as well.
-Tell you the truth I kinda liked it."
+Tell you the truth, I kinda liked it."

-My blush deepens, "you did?"
+My blush deepens.
+"You did?"

-Applejack says sheepishly, "yes, you wouldn’t happen to have liked it too?"
+Applejack says sheepishly, "Yes, you wouldn’t happen to have liked it too?"

-I smile slyly, "I might have."
+I smile slyly.
+"I might have."

-She gives me a serious look and says, "did ya or didn’t ya?"
+She gives me a serious look and says, "Did ya or didn’t ya?"

 I answer, "yes I did like it."

-She asks, "what now?"
+She asks, "Well, what now?"

 I ask, "Applejack, how would you like to go out with me?"

 She replies with a smile, "I think I’d like that."

-I hug her and say, "oh Applejack, this is wonderful."
+I hug her and say, "Oh Applejack, this is wonderful."

-She hugs back saying, "sure is."
+She hugs back saying, "Sure is."

 Once the hug is over Applejack says, "I’m a might bit tired, we should try and get some sleep."

 I blush, asking, "I concur, although do you think we might be able to cuddle while we fall asleep?"

-Applejack smiles and says, "sure sugarcube."
+Applejack smiles and says, "sure thing, sugarcube."

 Applejack opens her hooves and I scoot close to her, I lay my head on her and she holds me. *I very much like this.*